Zylox/Programmable-Robot-Simulation/README.md

 Setup Instructions:
 --------------------
 If you are reading this from github, click the download zip on the side to download.
 You will need to install octave.
-For windows I would recommend using the cygwin package, but http://octave.sourceforge.net/ also has installers for windows and mac.
+For windows I would recommend using the cygwin(a unix shell for windows) package, but if you don't want to install cygwin, the alternative I would reccomend is http://octave.sourceforge.net/ which also has installers for windows and mac.
 I know it works on octave 3.6.4 through 3.8.
 I don't know any reason it wouldn't work on other versions though.
 For Linux, its a bit more complicated, but can be found by googling.
 You will also need to have java runtime environment installed, which many people probably already do.